How do lighthearted media portrayals of people who “can’t stop” affect social norms?

 What these two examples have in common is a lighthearted approach toward a serious topic.
 Again, it’s a challenge to see how these sorts media change public attitudes and behavior.
 But the fact that they’re out there says something about how the world sees substance use.
 Popular depictions of risky or harmful substance use as innocuous aren’t matters of concern because they’re going to directly cause people to start chugging cases of Bud Light–they’re worth consideration because they make these extreme behaviors seem unremarkable.

 For every music video featuring huge parties and beer ad that blatantly flouts its own advice to “Drink responsibly,” these concepts seem a little more commonplace, ordinary, not a big deal.
 It’s something to think about.

 Missing My Crazy Self–Finding Myself – A great essay on personal and societal obsessions with partying

 Think you drink a lot?
 This chart will tell you – Washington Post Wonkblog breaks down American drinking habits

 Leila Giles started working at IRETA in December 2013.
-She is involved in online projects such as newsletters, webinars, and the website; managing IRETA’s social media presence; and creating videos and graphics.
-She holds a B.S. in Communications Media from Indiana University of Pennsylvania.
+She is involved in online projects such as newsletters, webinars, and the website, managing IRETA’s social media presence, and creating videos and graphics.
+She holds a B.S. in Communications Media from the Indiana University of Pennsylvania.
 Her past work experiences have ranged from serving as a production assistant in Hollywood to answering phones for a congressperson in Washington.